Hurrian religion: Song of Kumarbi

 The Song of Kumarbi begins with the narrator inviting various deities to listen to the tale, among them Enlil and Ninlil.
 Subsequently the reigns of the three oldest "Kings in Heaven" are described: Alalu, Anu and finally Kumarbi.
 Their origin is not explained, but there is direct evidence in other texts that Alalu was regarded Kumarbi's father.
 Alalu is dethroned by Anu, originally his cupbearer, after nine years, and flees to the underworld.
 After nine years, Anu meets the same fate at the hands of his own cupbearer, Kumarbi.
 He tries to flee to heaven, but Kumarbi manages to attack him and bites off his genitals.
-As a result, he becomes pregnant with three gods: the weather god Teššub, his brother Tašmišu, and the river Tigris, known to the Hurrians as Aranzah (written with the determinative ID, "river," rather than with a dingir, the sign preceding names of deities).
+As a result, he becomes pregnant with three gods: the weather god Teššub, his brother Tašmišu, and the river Tigris, known to the Hurrians as Aranzaḫ (written with the determinative ID, "river," rather than with a dingir, the sign preceding names of deities).
 Kumarbi apparently spits out the baby Tašmišu, but he cannot get rid of the other two divine children.
 In the next scene, Teššub apparently discusses the optimal way to leave Kumarbi's body with Kumarbi himself, Anu and Ea, and suggests that the skull needs to be split to let him get out.
 The procedure is apparently performed by the god Ea, and subsequently the fate goddesses arrive to repair Kumarbi's skull.
-The birth of Aranzah is not described in detail.
+The birth of Aranzaḫ is not described in detail.
 Kumarbi apparently wants to instantly destroy Teššub, but he is tricked into eating a basalt stone instead and the weather god survives.
 The rest of the narrative is poorly preserved, but Teššub does not yet become the king of the gods even though he apparently dethroned Kumarbi.
 He curses Ea because of this, but one of his bulls rebukes him for it because of the potential negative consequences, though it is not clear whether he considers him a particularly dangerous ally of Kumarbi or a neutral party who should not be antagonized.